khaiwyon/materials/week_7_holiday/building_apis.md

 # Building APIs

 - The Rails framework allows developers to quickly craft APIs that other apps or servers interact with.
 The design of creating these APIs are very similar to building a regular APP.
-All API endpoints interact with controllers.
+All API endpoints interact with `controllers`.

 - The only difference is that instead of rendering HTML templates, you will need to render in [JSON](https://en.wikipedia.org/wiki/JSON) format.